Yoast/wordpress-seo/readme.txt

 	* Adds an option to disable post format archives.
 	* Adds template function to retrieve the primary term.
 The functions are yoast_get_primary_term_id and yoast_get_primary_term.
 	* Enables primary term for every taxonomy by default.
-	* Add a primary category replacement variable: `%%primary_category%%`.
+	* Adds a primary category replacement variable: `%%primary_category%%`.
+	* Adds free screencasts to every settings page explaining that specific page.
+	* Introduces new help buttons in place of qtip, which makes these descriptions much more accessible.

 * Enhancements:
 	* Adds pinterest icon to the pinterest settings tab.